Thomaston, Connecticut: Geography

-The town is located at the confluence of the Naugatuck River, Northfield Brook and Black Rock Brook, and is protected by US Army Corps of Engineers flood control dams on each of these watercourses.
+The town is located at the confluence of the Naugatuck River, Northfield Brook and Black Rock Brook, and is protected by U.S. Army Corps of Engineers flood control dams on each of these watercourses.
 These were all constructed in the years immediately following the devastating flood of 1955 which ravaged the town as well as the state in general.